Democratic Jewish Union

 The Democratic Jewish Union (Žydų demokratinis susivienijimas, ŽDS) was a political coalition in inter-war Lithuania.

 History

 The ZDS contested the Constituent Assembly elections in Lithuania in 1920, receiving 6.6% of the vote and winning six seats.
-The six elected members were Rosenbaum (Zionist), Soloveitzik (Zionist), Dr. N. Rachmilewitz (Achdut-Agudat Israel), R. Abraham Popelas (Achdut-Agudat Israel), Nachman Fridman (Folkspartei) and Ozer Finkelstein (Folkspartei).
+The six elected members were Simon Rosenbaum (Zionist), Max Soloveitzik (Zionist), Dr. Nachman Rachmilewitz (Achdut-Agudat Israel), R. Abraham Popelas (Achdut-Agudat Israel), Nachman Fridman (Folkspartei) and Ozer Finkelstein (Folkspartei).
 After Fridman's death he was replaced in the assembly by Samuel Landau.

-The party did not contest the 1922 or 1923 elections, but returned in 1926, when it won three seats.
+The party did not contest the 1922 or 1923 elections, but returned in 1926 as a merger of the Zionist faction and the Folkspartei, when it won three seats.
 However, a military coup saw the Seimas dissolved in December 1926 and no further multi-party elections were held again until the 1990.